calicratis19/SDC/CarND-Vehicle Detection and Tracking/Readme.md

 **Result**

-We reached IOU value of 93%.
+We reached IOU value of 93% at 40 iterations.
 But that was not the final training step.
 We had to run 9 more iterations to achieve the best model.
+Below is the result of the last few iteration of the first 40 iterations.

 ![alt text][image10]